Ryannn06/InsightAI/README.md

 Users don’t need to write any prompts or instructions.

-### 1. Schema Preparation
+### 1. Data Preparation
-After a dataset is uploaded, InsightAI looks at the column names and data types (numeric, categorical, or date/time) to create a simple schema.
+After upload, InsightAI automatically cleans and analyzes dataset's metadata (e.g. column names, nunique values, datatypes, etc.) to create a simple schema.
-This schema is prompted to the AI model as context, so the AI knows what each column represents.
+This schema is prompted to the AI model as context, so the AI knows what our dataset represents.

 ### 2. Prompt-Based Intent Generation